 The ring here has a little cup at the top, textured with dots, which I filled with resin colourants.
 After curing them I then filled the entire cup with crystal clear resin which is slightly domed on the surface.
 It looks gorgeous - like a crisp clear pond with little gems at the bottom.
 The entire resin part took all of maybe 20 minutes to complete - that includes getting the bottles out and choosing colours!

-I've now, after a lot of research and testing, added a fabulous range of UV resin products to the shop (will be available online shortly), and I'll also be holding a
+I've now, after a lot of research and testing, added a fabulous range of UV resin products to the shop (will be available online shortly), and I'll also be holding a one-day course in working with it.

 Just like normal resin you can trap things in it.
 I have so many ideas including stones, dried flowers, feathers, special photos, ticket stubs, crystals, shells and sand.....
 I just need another week in the studio to play!